makeabilitylab/physcomp/pages/tutorials/basics/led-blink2.md

 ### Step 3: Wire up the second LED circuit

 In this step, you'll wire up the second LED circuit.
-This time, however, you're going to connect the LED cathode (short leg) to Pin 4
+This time, however, connect the LED cathode (short leg) to Pin 4 and the resistor to the 5V rail.

 ![Diagram showing the LED circuit with with LED cathode connected to Pin 4 and the resistor connected to the LED anode and then to GND](assets/images/ArduinoUno_LEDBlink2_Circuit_Step3.png)

+TODO: add schematic diagram?

+## Writing the code: blinking Pins 3 and 4
+TODO

 <span class="fs-6">